-Construction and infrastructure projects: Is online participation the future?
+Construction and infrastructure projects: Is online participation the way forward?

-Finally, some progress on legislation – the PlanSiG has come into force
+Legislative progress at last – the PlanSiG has come into force

-• Local public notices may be replaced by an online announcement.
-This means that the display of documents (often an entire shelf of folders full of expert reports) in town halls, district offices or other authorities is no longer required.
+- Public notices customary in the local area may be replaced by an online announcement.
+This means that the physical display of documents (often an entire shelf of folders full of expert reports) in town halls, district offices or other public authorities is no longer required.

-• Anyone wishing to submit written objections or comments can now do so electronically, i.e. by email.
+- Anyone wishing to submit written objections or comments can now do so electronically, i.e. by sending an email.

-• A consultation meeting may be held as a telephone or video conference.
+- A public consultation meeting may be held as a telephone or video conference.

 Email instead of letters – a major breakthrough?

 The swift implementation of these legal changes is a positive sign.
-The fact that the shift towards more online dialogue only came about under the pressure of a pandemic and currently has the status of a transitional arrangement is evidence of outdated procedures within the administrative system.
-Of course, when it comes to public participation in the spirit of accessibility, we must also consider those who do not have access to the internet.
-Yet for most citizens, writing letters and sifting through piles of paper at the town hall seem like relics from another era.
+The fact that the shift towards greater online dialogue only came about under the pressure of a pandemic and that these measures are transitional in nature is evidence of outdated administrative procedures.
+Of course, when it comes to public participation, accessibility must also take into account those who do not have access to the internet.
+Yet for most citizens, writing letters and sifting through piles of paper at the town hall seem like relics from a bygone era.
 A shift towards the ‘online first’ principle is long overdue in public administration and public participation.
-Our view: the new possibilities created by the PlanSiG must not remain a temporary solution and must be established in the long term.
+Our view: the new opportunities created by the PlanSiG must not remain a temporary solution but must be established in the long term.

 Online formats everywhere – practise, practise, practise

-Whether it’s consultation meetings or voluntary participation formats organised by project developers: over the past few months, online formats have been tested more intensively than ever before and subjected to numerous trials.
-However, a routine similar to that found in on-site events at most project developers has not yet been established.
-Various formats and online tools are being and have been tried out, and the market for these providers is currently developing at a rapid pace.
-Communicators, construction project managers, politicians and citizens are getting used to the situation of speaking to a larger audience via webcam.
-More and more often, people are asking whether there isn’t a more professional backdrop for video conferences than the ironing room at home.
+Whether it’s consultation meetings or voluntary public engagement formats organised by project promoters: over the past few months, online formats have been tested more intensively than ever before and put through their paces on numerous occasions.
+However, a routine – such as that which exists for in-person events at most project organisers – has not yet been established.
+Various formats and online tools are being and have been tried out, and the market for these providers is currently evolving rapidly.
+Communications officers, construction project managers, politicians and members of the public are getting to grips with the situation of speaking to a wider audience via webcam.
+Increasingly, people are asking whether there might be a more professional backdrop for video conferences than the ironing room at home.
 The experience that all those involved are now gaining with web-based events will remain useful even beyond the pandemic.
 One thing is certain: online formats will remain the norm even after the pandemic.

 Sometimes irreplaceable: a chat at the buffet

-It was only really when we in the Public Communication Team had just closed our laptops in our home offices after countless video-conference public dialogues that we truly realised just how valuable and important emotions are in planning discussions and public forums.
+It was only really when we in the Public Communication team had, after countless video-conference public dialogues, wearily closed our laptops in our home offices that we truly realised just how valuable and important emotions are in planning dialogues and public forums.
 How can we foster trust between participants during online dialogue events?
-What can we, as facilitators, do to capture people’s emotions and the atmosphere in the virtual space?
+What can we, as facilitators, do to pick up on people’s emotions and the atmosphere in the virtual space?
 Questions like these are occupying us communicators much more intensely than before in these times.

-After six months of intensive learning and trial and error, everyone involved has made significant progress – both in terms of the framework for online consultation (PlanSiG) and our personal experiences.
-Our understanding of what works online and which discussions we would prefer to hold in person once we are allowed to do so again is becoming clearer.
+After half a year of intensive learning and trial and error, everyone involved has made significant progress – both in terms of the framework for online consultation (PlanSiG) and in terms of our personal experiences.
+We are gaining a clearer understanding of what works online and which discussions we would prefer to have in person once we are allowed to do so again.
 The coronavirus pandemic has given us a boost as we embarked on this learning process.
-But even after six months, we are still a long way from reaching a “new normal” when it comes to online dialogue.
+But even after six months, we are still a long way from reaching a ‘new normal’ when it comes to online dialogue.
 The digitisation of communication channels in planning permission procedures through the PlanSiG was long overdue.
 However, we hope that online formats do not become the norm in public participation.
-In a heated debate about construction projects, it is both permissible and desirable to argue and wrestle face to face from time to time.
+In a heated debate about construction projects, it is both permissible and desirable to argue and debate face to face from time to time.
 We prefer to greet our fellow citizens with a genuine smile and like to say goodbye with a warm handshake.

-Farewell to attendance obligations opens up new avenues -
+The end of compulsory attendance opens up new possibilities –

-But also reveals shortcomings.
-It's all about the right mix!
+but also highlights shortcomings.
+It’s all about finding the right balance!

 Dr. Karin Schrott